Innerdalsvatnet

 Innerdalsvatnet is a lake in Tynset Municipality in Innlandet county, Norway.
 It is a significant part of the Orkla watershed.
-The 5.88 km2 lake lies about 10 km west of the village of Yset.
+The 5.88 km2 lake lies about 10 km west of the village of Kvikne.
 The northwest end of the lake has a large dam on it to control the level of the water for hydropower.
 The dam is actually located on the municipal and county border.
 The lake holds about 150000000 m3 of water which is run through a long tunnel to two nearby power stations.